Check Out What Whales Are Doing With SNOW - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Snowflake options trades today is 715.46 with a total volume of 9,139.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Snowflake's big money trades within a strike price range of $110.0 to $200.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Snowflake's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Snowflake's whale trades within a strike price range from $130.0 to $190.0 in the last 30 days.

 Snowflake Option Volume And Open Interest Over Last 30 Days